pablomesenn/Caso-3-Diseno-de-Software/README.md

 - `code=AUTH_CODE`: This is the temporary authorization code.
 - `state=xyz`: A value used to verify that the response is tied to the initial login request (protects against CSRF attacks).

 At this point there no tokens yet, just a temporary code.
-So the next step is to exchange that code for real tokens.Using the Okta SDK, your app sends a secure request directly to Okta’s /token endpoint.
+So the next step is to exchange that code for real tokens.
+Using the Okta SDK, your app sends a secure request directly to Okta’s /token endpoint.
 This request contains:
 - The authorization code you just received
 - A client identifier (so Okta knows which app is asking)
 - The redirect URI (to match it against the one registered)